spinnaker/spinnaker.github.io/setup/productionize/scaling/horizontal-scaling.md

 be made when doing so.

-This article assumes you have access to scale the individual Spinnaker middcroservices, and the mechanics of this are not covered here.
+This article assumes you have access to scale the individual Spinnaker microservices, and the mechanics of this are not covered here.

 > Keep in mind, if you are deploying Spinnaker to Kubernetes, you're more
 > likely to see benefits of horizontal scaling if you've already allocated